- Books, Literature, and Writing»

 It's lucky the thought came to me while he was babbling, not after he'd disconnected.

-getting from Newfrance was crap.
-People were being raped and murdered.
-I told him
+were getting from Newfrance was crap.
+People were being murdered.

 One of his advisors demanded proof.